Garfield100/check24_gendev/CONCEPT.md

       * no requests to the product backend when there are no changes to report
     * cons:
       * cache updates happen even when the user is not around & might not see them because a subsequent update overwrites it before the user logs in again
-      *
+    * fazit:
+      * I believe this to be a worthy trade-off.
+Products are in control of how many updates they push and when.
+More importantly, I wager users returning after a long time are more likely to have juicy contract upgrades or offers waiting for them.
+Having a cold cache and serving non-personalised recommendations on this first view could be a massive lost opportunity.
+      * This way the only people shown generic data (after a cache warmup cycle) should be newly registered users which likely don't have much in terms of personalised data anyway.

 ### Server-driven UI

+* pre-rendered HTML would be maximally flexible but wouldn't work well with the native app
-json description of UI, front-end renders that instead of having templates for every product -> "content updates can and should remain dynamic"
+* json description of UI, front-end renders that instead of having templates for every product -> "content updates can and should remain dynamic"
+  * provide certain templates which can be combined recursively, e.g. carousels, cards, buttons, etc

 ## Tech choices